 Once enrolled in a course, students may neither challenge the course by presenting official CLEP scores nor by requesting portfolio assessment.
-Students may challenge some ASU Mid-South courses by taking professionally recognized commercial certification tests (such as those provided by Microsoft® or Sylvan Testing Centers®) or internally developed and validated examinations approved by the ASU Mid-South Curriculum and Assessment Committees as final examinations.
+Students may challenge some ASU Mid-South courses by taking professionally recognized commercial certification tests (such as those provided by Microsoft® or Sylvan Testing Centers®) or internally developed and validated examinations approved by the Vice Chancellor of Learning and Instruction as final examinations.
 Students must obtain approval from the appropriate dean and schedule a testing appointment in the Dr. Barbara C. Baxter Learning Success Center to take ASU Mid-South examinations.